 These days a student budget isn’t just a good idea – it’s a necessity.
 Being flush with cash at the start of the school year can be deceiving.
-A full bank account from your summer job, along with scholarship money and payments from an RESP – it can all look good.
-Many students hope this money will somehow stretch the entire school year.
-But without a budget, that money can disappear quickly; often within the first semester.
+You may have a full bank account from your summer job, scholarship money and payments from an RESP, along with the hope this money will somehow stretch the entire school year.
+But without a budget, that money can disappear quickly, often within the first semester.

 1. Map your spending

 Using a simple spreadsheet, set up columns for each month – one for expenses and one for resources.
 You can also use this online cash flow calculator.
 Alternatively, there are lots of personal finance apps to choose from.

 2. List your expenses for the school year